Rumpelstiltskin: Plot

-In order to appear superior, a miller brags to the king and people of the kingdom he lives in by claiming his daughter can spin straw into gold.
+In order to appear superior, a miller brags to the king and people of his kingdom by claiming his daughter can spin straw into gold.
 The king calls for the girl, locks her up in a tower room filled with straw and a spinning wheel, and demands she spin the straw into gold by morning or he will have her killed.
-When she has given up all hope, a little imp-like man appears in the room and spins the straw into gold in return for her necklace.
-The next morning the king takes the girl to a larger room filled with straw to repeat the feat, the imp once again spins, in return for the girl's ring.
-On the third day, when the girl has been taken to an even larger room filled with straw and told by the king that he will marry her if she can fill this room with gold or execute her if she cannot, the girl has nothing left with which she can pay the strange creature.
-He extracts a promise from her that she will give him her firstborn child, and so he spins the straw into gold a final time.
+When she has given up all hope, a little imp-like man appears in the room and spins the straw into gold in return for her necklace of glass beads.
+The next morning the king takes the girl to a larger room filled with straw to repeat the feat, and the imp once again spins, in return for the girl's glass ring.
+On the third day the girl is taken to an even larger room filled with straw, and told by the king that if she can spin all this straw into gold he will marry her, but if she cannot she will be executed.
+While she is sobbing alone in the room, the little imp appears again and promises that he can spin the straw into gold for her, but the girl tells him she has nothing left with which to pay.
+The strange creature suggests she pay him with her first child.
+She reluctantly agrees, and he sets about spinning the straw into gold.

 The king keeps his promise to marry the miller's daughter.
 But when their first child is born, the imp returns to claim his payment.
 She offers him all the wealth she has to keep the child, but the imp has no interest in her riches.
 He finally agrees to give up his claim to the child if she can guess his name within three days.